Knights of the Maccabees: Organization

-The group was structured on a three tiered model, with local Subordinate Camps, Great Camps at the district level and the whole considered the Supreme Tent.
-By the 1970s the local groups were called "Subordinate Units".
-Head offices were traditionally in Detroit, but in 1965 they were moved to Southfield, Michigan.
+The group was structured on a three-tiered model, with local Subordinate Camps, Great Camps at the district level, and the whole considered the Supreme Tent.
+By the 1970s, the local groups were called Subordinate Units Head offices were traditionally in Detroit, but in 1965, they were moved to Southfield, Michigan.

 The Ladies of the Maccabees were the group's female auxiliary.

 Membership

 Membership was open to all white persons between 18 and 70, though those over 52 were ineligible for the beneficiary features.
-Applicants had to be of good moral character, bodily healthy and socially acceptable.
-Furthermore, those engaged in extra-hazardous occupations, such as coal miners, electric line men, aeronauts, people engaged in blasting, the manufacture of highly flammable or explosive material and submarine officers were excluded from membership.
+Applicants had to be of good moral character, bodily healthy, and socially acceptable.
+Furthermore, those engaged in extra-hazardous occupations, such as coal miners, electric linemen, aeronauts, people engaged in blasting, the manufacture of highly flammable or explosive material, and submarine officers were excluded from membership.
 Also, no one who was involved in the liquor trade or an alcoholic was admitted.
 Certain classes of railway employees, expressmen, miners (excluding coal miners) and firemen had to pay an additional 25 cents assessment per each $1,000.

-On December 1, 1896 the Knights had 182,000 members in 40 states and provinces, though a third of the membership was in Michigan.
+On December 1, 1896, the Knights had 182,000 members in 40 states and provinces, though a third of the membership was in Michigan.
 The death rate among the membership was 5.54 per 1,000, which was considered exceptionally low.
 They also had a permanent headquarters in Port Huron, which had opened in 1892.
-By 1915 membership had reached 331,756.
-However, by 1978 membership was down to about 10,000 There were 3,500 members in the US and Canada in 1994.
+By 1915, membership had reached 331,756, but by 1978 membership was down to about 10,000 About 3,500 members were in the US and Canada in 1994.